Morriz/mostack/README.md

     bin/install.sh

-will do a `kubectl use-context minikube` and install the helm charts (and a few kubernetes manifests) with the values from `values/_gen/*.yaml`.
+will do a `kubectl use-context minikube` and install the helm charts (and essential kubernetes manifests) with the values from `values/_gen/*.yaml`.

 Running the main installer with